das-developers/das2dlm/README.md

 ```idl
 IDL> das2c_free(query)
 ```
-The das2c_free function can be called on any of the following structure types:
-  * DAS2C_QUERY
-  * DAS2C_DSET
-  * DAS2C_PDIM
-  * DAS2C_VAR_*  (all versions)

-Calling `das2c_free` on a higher level object deletes all the child objects.
-Note that any internal data arrays that have been wrapped by [IDL_ImportArray](https://www.harrisgeospatial.com/docs/CreateArrayFromExistingData.html) and passed out to your application code without a memory copy will not be deleted until IDL is done with them.
+Calling `das2c_free` on a query frees all internal data structures and memory associated with the query; however, any internal data arrays that have been wrapped by [IDL_ImportArray](https://www.harrisgeospatial.com/docs/CreateArrayFromExistingData.html) and passed out to your application code without a memory copy will not be deleted until IDL is done with them.